sweng-epfl/public/exercises/devops/operations.md

 ## Forking the repo

-To get started, fork [this](https://github.com/sweng-epfl/sample-app-without-ci) repository, which contains a sample Android application written in Kotlin.
+To get started, use [this](./sample-app-without-ci) repository, which contains a sample Android application written in Kotlin.
 We will be setting up a Github Actions pipeline for it.
 You can find more information on how to fork a repository [here](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

 ## Setting up your build